IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 <!-- Blazor -->

 > [!NOTE]
 > 'Igb' is now required for all components and nested elements within each component.
-This change is mandatory change after upgrading
+This API change was necessary to avoid ambiguity between Infragistics controls and 3rd party controls.
 >
 > eg.
 > ```razor
 > <IgbDataGrid>
 >   <IgbTextColumn Field="ProductID" />
 > </IgbDataGrid>
 > ```
 <!-- end: Blazor -->